carbon-language/carbon-lang/docs/project/goals.md

 differently, we will not always be able to prevent engineers from writing bad or unnecessarily complex code, and that is okay.
 We should instead focus on helping reduce the rate that this occurs accidentally, and enabling tooling and diagnostics that warn about dangerous or surprising patterns.
-This takes the language out of the business of legislating these types of issues.
+The language should stay out of the business of legislating bad code patterns except where it affects detecting logic or performance errors.

 **The behavior and semantics of code should be clearly and simply specified whenever possible.** Leaving behavior undefined in some cases for invalid,